sqlhabit/sql-mdn-docs/pages/select.md

 We're basically telling the database "Give me 1" and you'll get a result set with just a number.

-Same way you can test a comparison operator `=`:
+In the same way, you can test a comparison operator `=`:

 ~~~pgsql
 SELECT 1 = 2
 ~~~

-My favorite trick is to use `SELECT` statement for playing with SQL functions and see what they return and if I use them correctly.
-For example, if you want to check if the first element in the `split_part()` is indexed with 0 or 1 number you can run a query like that:
+My favorite trick is to use the `SELECT` statement for playing with SQL functions and see what they return and if I use them correctly.
+For example, if you want to check if the first element in the `split_part()` is indexed with 0 or 1 you can run a query like this:

 ~~~pgsql
 SELECT split_part('Hello world', ' ', 1)